-- the expense and time required to recruit, retain, and motivate members of the sales force; - our inability to recruit, retain or motivate adequate numbers of effective marketing personnel and partner marketing agencies; - the inability to provide adequate training to sales and marketing personnel; - the expense and time required to monitor regulatory compliance; - the inability of sales personnel to obtain access to physicians or convince adequate numbers of physicians to prescribe any product; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization we were to market and sell any products that we develop ourselves.
+- the expense and time required to recruit, retain, and motivate members of the sales force; - our inability to recruit, retain or motivate adequate numbers of effective marketing personnel and partner marketing agencies; - the inability to provide adequate training to sales and marketing personnel; - the expense and time required to monitor regulatory compliance; - the inability of sales personnel to obtain access to physicians or convince adequate numbers of physicians to prescribe any product; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization.

+Similarly, if we enter into arrangements with third parties to perform sales, marketing and distribution services, our product revenue or the profitability associated with any product revenue may be lower than if we were to market and sell any products that we develop ourselves.
 In addition, we may not be successful in entering into arrangements with third parties to sell and market our products or may be unable to do so on terms that are favorable to us.
 We may have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our products effectively.
 Moreover, we may be negatively impacted by other factors outside of our control relating to such third parties, including, but not limited to, their inability to comply with regulatory requirements.
 If we do not establish sales, marketing and distribution capabilities successfully, either on our own or in collaboration with third parties, we will not be successful in commercializing our products.
 Finally, because we are using a very small group of exclusive specialty pharmacies to distribute our product, if the organizations that we work with to deliver our drug do not perform in a lawful manner or have issues unrelated to our business, our business could be adversely affected.